jdzAndroid/Translate/README.md

 1，Add the following configuration in the gradle file of your module

-apply plugin: 'com.jdzAndroid.Translate'
+apply plugin: 'com.jdzAndroid.CenterTask'

-be careful:The config node is at the same level as the Android node
+be careful:The translateConfig node is at the same level as the Android node

-config
+translateConfig
 {

     excelFilePath '......'//Source excel file path for obtaining translation